front-end-intermediate/session-1/readme.md

 Note that we have 8 items in the `navItemsArray` but only 6 in our `navList`.

-### EXERCISE - Replace our placeholder nav items with content from an array
+Replace our placeholder nav items with content from an array

 * use a `for` loop and `innerHTML`: